-The Okaloosa County Comprehensive Emergency Management Plan (CEMP) is written with an "all hazards" approach.
+The Okaloosa County CEMP is written with an "all-hazards" approach.
 The Basic Plan addresses procedures and guidelines which will take effect in any type of major emergency incident.
 Each agency, department, and municipality should develop their own standard operating procedures to respond to emergencies and disasters.

 The plan describes the basic mechanisms and structures by which Okaloosa County will mobilize resources and conduct activities to protect the public, maintain control of emergency response, and restore government services to a minimum acceptable level after a disaster.
-Each ESF will work under the National Incident Management System/Incident Command System within each of their groups.
-For overall operations, Okaloosa County will use the National Incident Management System (NIMS).
+Each ESF will work under the NIMS / ICS structure within each of their groups.
+For overall operations, Okaloosa County will use NIMS.
 Okaloosa County Emergency Management will serve as the coordinating point for NIMS activities for Okaloosa County and its municipalities.

-For consistency with federal, state, and local response structures the CEMP follows the framework of the National Incident Management System (NIMS).
-Should an incident occur in Okaloosa County which requires multiple jurisdictions, functional agencies, and emergency responder disciplines, it is critical that the response to the incident be coordinated effectively and efficiently across public, private, and volunteer agencies on the local, state, and federal levels of government.
+For consistency with federal, state, and local response structures the CEMP follows the framework of NIMS.
+Should an incident occur in Okaloosa County which requires multiple jurisdictions, functional agencies, and emergency responder disciplines, it is critical that the response to the incident be coordinated effectively and efficiently across public, private, and volunteer agencies on the local, state, and federal levels.
 NIMS uses a "systems" approach to integrate all emergency agencies into a unified framework for incident management from an "all-hazards" approach.
 This framework forms the basis for interoperability and compatibility which will enable a diverse set of public, private, and volunteer agencies to conduct well-integrated and effective incident management operations.
 This framework also allows for the integration of improved technologies and concepts to enhance the overall response capabilities and coordination.
-The use of NIMS is a nationwide standard which is federally mandated for local, state and federal government agencies per Homeland Security Presidential Directive 5 (HSPD-5).